SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 -----------------------------------------

-You can use optional chaining to call a method on an optional value, and to check if that method call is successful.
+You can use optional chaining to call a method on an optional value, and to check whether that method call is successful.
 This is the case even if that method does not define a return value.

 The ``printNumberOfRooms`` method on the ``Residence`` class